 This article overviews the Category Mappings page within the Transferology® Lab.
-Within this page, Transfer Specialists and Program Administrators can categorize the ACourses, IFlags, or AltCourses used in institution transfer rules to help students identify courses that can be transferred back to fulfill requirements at the school they currently attend.
+Within this page, Transfer Specialists and Program Administrators can categorize the ACourses, IFlags, AltCourses, and TES® Course Tags used in institution transfer rules to help students identify courses that can be transferred back to fulfill requirements at the school they currently attend.
 Institutions supplying rules from uAchieve® and PeopleSoft® can also use Category Mappings to adjust the scoring of rules carrying ACourses (and in the case of uAchieve, IFlags).

 Articles in this series:

 - Go to the Rule Management menu.

 Two tabs are available on the page.
 The first is Requirement Categories, which displays by default.
 The name of the second tab will depend on the source of the institution's transfer rules.

 If equivalencies are supplied from uAchieve® or PeopleSoft®, the second tab will be called ACourses/IFlags.

 If equivalencies are supplied from TES® or flat file import, the second tab will be called AltCourses.

 Within Requirement Categories, institutions can classify the ACourses, IFlags, AltCourses, and Course Tags used in transfer rules into categories.